kleinl/Dynamixel-Controller/Readme.md

 * joint_speed: sets the speed.
 * joint_compliance_slope: P value of the PID controller.
 * joint_compliance_punch: can be seen as a baseline that is added to the P value.
-* joint_compliance_margin: defines how big the error between target and actual value can be before the motor will start to act.
+* joint_compliance_margin: defines the error between target and actual value before the motor will start to act.